Asaicraft/Akbura/draft-concepts/Dependecy Injection.md

-# Dependency Injection — Advanced Concepts
+# Dependency Injection â€” Advanced Concepts

 > **Note:** This section comes from `draft-concepts` and may not be implemented.
 These are exploratory ideas for extending Akbura's DI system.

-Akbura’s standard DI integrates with any `IServiceProvider`.
-For more advanced behaviors—such as component-scoped services, hierarchical resolution, custom lifetimes, and DI chaining—the framework conceptually supports an extended provider interface.
+Akburaâ€™s standard DI integrates with any `IServiceProvider`.
+For more advanced behaviorsâ€”such as component-scoped services, hierarchical resolution, custom lifetimes, and DI chainingâ€”the framework conceptually supports an extended provider interface.

 ---